Fire rages at commercial structure near homes in Carson

 CARSON, Calif.
-(KABC) -- Firefighters were battling a massive blaze at a commercial structure near several homes in Carson Thursday morning.
+(KABC) -- A massive blaze destroyed a commercial structure near several homes in Carson and knocked out power to the surrounding neighborhood Thursday morning.

-Los Angeles fire crews responded to the area of East Carson Street around 5:30 a.m. as raging flames sent plumes of thick smoke into the sky.
+Los Angeles fire crews responded to the area of East Carson and Dolores streets around 5:30 a.m. as raging flames sent plumes of thick smoke into the sky.

 It is unclear if any injuries were reported or what caused the fire.